stefanodecillis/barter-service/application/README.md

 # ToDo

-- merge chat and login
-- backend logic
-- carousel in item detail page
+- carousel in item detail page    --- stefano
-- chats screen
-- loved items screen
+- loved items screen -> backend   --- stefano
+- authentication and chat services beautification and to bloc paradigm  --- stefano
+- merge the UI flow from login to homepage  --- stefano
+- make login page without scrolling
+- API recognition with backend
+- images in backend
+- userid should be unique (for chats)

+# bonus

+- backend logic (to be finished)